 73. Investment

-Funds of the Authority that are not held as part of the Trust Fund constituted under the Financial Administration and Audit Act 1985 section 9 and are not being used for the performance of the Authority’s functions may be invested as the Authority’s board of management determines.
+Funds of the Authority that are not being used for the performance of the Authority’s functions may be invested as the Authority’s board of management determines.

+[Section 73 amended by No. 77 of 2006 s.
+17.]

 74. Hedging transactions

 (1) The Authority, with the Treasurer’s approval, may, for the purpose of managing, limiting or reducing perceived risks or anticipated costs in connection with the exercise of any power conferred by section 75 —